fluid-lab/MyL3-External-Data/README.md

 ## Importing location and weather data:

+### Configuring API keys
+To configure the API keys, copy apiKeysTemplate.js to apiKeys.js and replace the API key placeholders "REPLACE THIS" with the appropriate keys.

 Steps to run the project in PC:

 * Clone repo and open project folder in terminal